SebastianPeitz/QuaSiModO/README.md

 **updateSurrogateModel(modelData, z, u, iu)** is used to update one or more models during the MPC routine using collected data.
 Here, **z**, **u** and **iu** are the time series that are used to update the model.

 ## Data collection
-The data is stored in a variable of type *ClassControlDataSet*, e.g., *dataSet = ClassControlDataSet(h=0.1, T=10)*, where trajectories are 10 seconds long with a time increment of 0.1 seconds.
+The data is stored in a variable of type *ClassControlDataSet*, e.g., **dataSet = ClassControlDataSet(h=0.1, T=10)**, where trajectories are 10 seconds long with a time increment of 0.1 seconds.

-Input trajectories are created by calling, e.g., *uTrain, iuTrain = dataSet.createControlSequence(model, typeSequence='piecewiseConstant', nhMin=1, nhMax=5)*.
+Input trajectories are created by calling, e.g., **uTrain, iuTrain = dataSet.createControlSequence(model, typeSequence='piecewiseConstant', nhMin=1, nhMax=5)**.
 In this case, the input is piecewise constant, inputs remaining constant over one to five time steps.

-The data is created by simulation when calling *createData* (e.g., *createData(model=model, u=uTrain, savePath=pathData)*, where the model is passed to routine along with the set of input trajectories and a potential path to store the model for later use).
+The data is created by simulation when calling *createData* (e.g., **dataSet.createData(model=model, u=uTrain, savePath=pathData)**, where the model is passed to routine along with the set of input trajectories and a potential path to store the model for later use).

-The data to pass on to the surrogate modeling can then be prepared by calling *prepareData*, e.g., *data = dataSet.prepareData(model, method='dX', rawData=dataSet.rawData, nLag=nLag, nDelay=0)*.
-Here, the *method* variable says how to process the data (in this case, we get the trajectories *X* and their time derivatives *dX*; if we write 'Y', we get the trajectories and their time-shifted version (by *nLag*)).
+The data to pass on to the surrogate modeling can then be prepared by calling *prepareData*, e.g., **data = dataSet.prepareData(model, method='dX', rawData=dataSet.rawData, nLag=nLag, nDelay=0)**.
+Here, the **method** variable says how to process the data (in this case, we get the trajectories *X* and their time derivatives *dX*; if we write 'Y', we get the trajectories and their time-shifted version (by **nLag**)).

 # Additional tools
 ## OpenFOAM